-The investment case case in brief
+The buy case in brief

 In its full-year results presentation in January 2025, CHRY's investment advisers set out six reasons why they are increasingly optimistic about the company's prospects.
-In their view:

 - The core portfolio has significant opportunities the advisers believe that CHRY offers exposure to a high-quality collection of assets that are generally growing strongly. - Ongoing progress towards profitability the advisers say that over two-thirds of the portfolio is now profitable and suggest that risk has significantly reduced over the last year, or two as key assets have moved into profitability, implying a reduction in expected capital intensity. - 3.
-There is an improved backdrop the advisers note that levels of M&A and secondary market liquidity in unquoted assets are picking up. - 4.
-CHRY is benefiting from a focus on realisations the two substantial exits achieved in 2024 (Graphcore and Featurespace) could be eclipsed if Klarna achieves its IPO as expected in the first half of 2025.
+An improved backdrop levels of M&A and secondary market liquidity in unquoted assets are picking up. - 4.
+A focus on realisations the two substantial exits achieved in 2024 (Graphcore and Featurespace) could be eclipsed if Klarna achieves its IPO as expected in the first half of 2025.
 This position was valued at £144m as of December 2024. - 5.
-Capital discipline the advisers say that they have managed liquidity carefully, supporting existing holdings and making meaningful progress with the capital allocation programme.
+Capital discipline the advisers have managed liquidity carefully, supporting existing holdings and making meaningful progress with the capital allocation programme.
 The company is committed to return up to £100m to shareholders.
-With only c£45m bought back to date, they add that there remains substantial firepower which should lead to NAV accretion and support the shares. - 6.
-Growth is scarce in an environment where economic growth is anaemic or absent, CHRY has a number of assets that could have great potential.
+With only c£45m bought back to date, there remains substantial firepower which should lead to NAV accretion and support the shares. - Growth is scarce in an environment where economic growth is anaemic or absent, CHRY has a number of assets that have great potential.

-We think that some investors may be adding a seventh reason to this list:
+We would add a seventh reason to this list:

-7. Even after the discount narrowing that we saw last year, the current 36.8% discount to NAV has the potential to narrow further and therefore might provide a decent attractive entry point for investors able to take a longer-term view.
+Even after the discount narrowing that we saw last year, the current 36.8% discount to NAV provides an attractive entry point.